lucassm/lucassm.github.io/_pages/about.md

 ## About me

-I am Assistant Professor at the [Department of Electrical Engineering](http://www.dee.ufc.br) of [Federal University of Ceara (UFC)](http://www.ufc.br).

-I am a colaborator of [UFC Smart Grid Group - GREI](https://grei-ufc.github.io/).
-My research interests are:
+Assistant Professor at the [Department of Electrical Engineering](http://www.dee.ufc.br) of [Federal University of Ceara (UFC)](http://www.ufc.br).
+Colaborator of [UFC Smart Grid Group - GREI](https://grei-ufc.github.io/).

+Degree in electrical engineering from UFC campus Sobral and master's and doctorate from UFC campus Fortaleza, with a sandwich internship at UFSC in Florianópolis.

+Research topics interests:
 - Modeling and Simulation of Distributed Energetic Resourses (DER) Integration and Coordination in Electric Power Systems.
 - Application of Optimization Techniques, Multiagent Systems and Co-simulation in Protection, Automation and Control of Electric Power Systems;
 - Transactive Energy Systems.